-- Step 1 Expand Chassis in the Tree frame. - Step 2 Select the Ports branch.
+Step 1 Expand Chassis in the Tree frame.

+Step 2 Select the Ports branch.

-A Ports table that includes all ports in the chassis appears in the View frame.
+A Ports table that includes all ports in the chassis appears.
 A radio button appears to the left of each table entry.

-Step 3 Click the radio button of the port whose properties you want to view.
+Step 3 Click the radio button of the port with properties you want to view.

-Step 4 Click Properties.
+Step 4 Click Properties .